samuelcastro/react-splitio/README.md

 ## Fork and Clone the Project

-To start contributing first of all fork the project, to fork just click in the Fork button and then clone your own forked version of ProSight Connect.
+To start contributing first of all fork the project, to fork just click in the Fork button and then clone your own forked version of react-splitio.

 ```console
 samuelcastro@mac:~$ git clone https://github.com/[YOUR_USER]/react-splitio.git